-Downloads and release notes for haveged are found here.
+The public git repository for haveged is here.
+Downloads and release notes for older haveged can be found here.

 The original HAVEGE research dates back to 2003 and much of the original haveged documentation is now quite dated.
 Recent work on haveged has included an effort to provide more recent information on the project and its applications.